How to create macOS Monterey installer

-Knowing how to create a bootable installer for macOS is handy if you want to install the newest macOS version across multiple Macs, install the latest macOS beta, or carry out a clean install.
+Knowing how to create a bootable installer for macOS is handy if you want to install macOS Monterey across multiple Macs or carry out a clean install.

 All you need is a macOS formatted USB, HDD, or SSD.
 So let's get started.

 What is a bootable USB Mac?